Listings Insights & Metrics | Yext Hitchhikers Platform

 In this section, you will learn:

-• How the Watermark Date Affects Listings Analytics
+• How the watermark date affects Listings analytics

-Ways to Leverage Listings Analytics
+Leveraging Listings Analytics

 Below we will go through how you can leverage certain metrics, and insights to understand more about your Listings, and how users are engaging with your brand.

-Understand the state of your Listings
+Understand the State of Your Listings

 One thing you can do is gain insight into your Listings as a whole to understand what is going on in the search ecosystem.
 You can get a sense of the work that Yext does to monitor your Listings, as well as to understand the entities in your account and Listings that are synced.